lge-robot-navi/Intelligent-Information-Analysis-System-and-Multi-Modal-Dataset/README.md

 * Note that we open our source code used in our surveillance system via GitHub (https://github.com/kyuewang17/SNU_USR_dev).
 In the following sub-sections, the study presents various approaches for each module and results.

+* Various use-cases will be introduced by our recent paper.

 * Real-time Tracking in the nighttime with RGB and nightvision images

 In our work, we used a high-performance night vision camera so that it can collect high-quality grayscale images.
 We have analyzed the performance of the foreground/background segmentation and detection with the night vision camera qualitatively.
 As can be seen in the below figure, the night vision showed better performance than the thermal camera.